FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 For now lets formalize our results for future work and do another example with more than two industries.

+We will add a function to plot the efficient frontier which provides us with the best return per risk ratio based on our current approach to optimize the weightings.

 ```python
 # based on our lines of code before:
 def optimal_weights(n_points, er, cov, df=False):